oit-ipbl/robots/robot_control/robot_control_01.md

 ---

+## Objectives

-In this lecture, we will control the robot with command and tools.
+This page explains how to control the robot with command and tools.

+## Prerequisite

+You have to finish [ROS basics](basics/basics_01.md).

 ## Launch simulator